ieee-vgtc/ieeevis.org/governance/bids.md

 ### 3. VEC Chair: Connect

-For the bids within North America, put the bidder in touch with the _IEEE Liaison to VIS_, _VIS Program Chairs_ and _VIS Finance Chairs_ who will initiate the engagement with venues in the target city.
-For the bids in cities outside of North America, send the proposed GCs the current standard template that the IEEE Liaison uses for venue engagement as a source of logistics information.
+For the bids within North America, put the provisional GCs in touch with the _IEEE Liaison to VIS_, _VIS Program Chairs_ and _VIS Finance Chairs_ who will initiate the engagement with venues in the target city.
+For the bids in cities outside of North America, send the provisional GCs the current standard template that the IEEE Liaison uses for venue engagement as a source of logistics information.

 **Deadline: April 22 Y&nbsp;-3**

 ### 4. IEEE Liaison: Request & Respond _(North American bids only)_

-IEEE Liaison sends out a customized RFPs (_Request for Proposals_) to venues in your target city, within one week of hearing from the VEC Chair, with a two-week cutoff date for the venues to _respond_.
+IEEE Liaison sends out a customized RFPs (_Request for Proposals_) to venues in the target city, within one week of hearing from the VEC Chair, with a two-week cutoff date for the venues to _respond_.
 The Liaison will forward the full set of responses within two weeks of that date.

 The customized RFPs will be based on the standard RFP template, which has already been vetted by the finance and program chairs and includes information on meeting room size requirements, room rates, wifi, food/beverage, student volunteer rooms, hotel rebates if held at convention center, and other logistics issues that most prospective general chairs will not be deeply familiar with.
 Having the IEEE Liaison in the loop from the very beginning of initial contact with venues will make the later contract negotiation phase (Step 8) go much faster.
-The Liaison will collect all of the venue responses and forward them in a single batch to the bidder the VEC Chair.
+The Liaison will collect all of the venue responses and forward them in a single batch to the GCs and the VEC Chair.

-Bidders outside North America are also welcome to request RFP support from the IEEE Liaison, but the financial and logistical landscape outside of North America is sufficiently different that bidders may choose to investigate options themselves.
-In that case, the expectation is not that the exact equivalent of RFP responses would be submitted by bidders outside North America, given that the hotel situation is quite different.
+GCs outside North America are also welcome to request RFP support from the IEEE Liaison, but the financial and logistical landscape outside of North America is sufficiently different that GCs may choose to investigate options themselves.
+In that case, the expectation is not that the exact equivalent of RFP responses would be submitted by GCs outside North America, given that the hotel situation is quite different.
 The template is simply a source of useful information.
-There is flexibility on the format according to the situation of the bidders, as discussed in Step 5 below.
+There is flexibility on the format according to the situation of the GCs, as discussed in Step 5 below.

 **Deadline: April 30 Y&nbsp;-3 (Request) &amp; May 31 Y&nbsp;-3 (Respond).**

-### 5. **Potential GCs: Submit Detailed Bid**
+### 5. **Provisional GCs: Submit Detailed Bid**

-GCs create and submit the Detailed Bid proposal document to the VEC Chair, who will forward it to the rest of the VEC for consideration.
-Your Detailed Bid proposal should incorporate information from the venue responses.
+GCs create and submit the _Detailed Bid_ proposal document to the VEC Chair, who will forward it to the rest of the VEC for consideration.
+Your _Detailed Bid_ proposal should incorporate information from the venue responses.
 Visit the venues in person, if possible, as part of your decision making process.
 Issues that you should consider and document include the following:

  * hotel room costs,
  * local transit,